Alcones1/nr1-pathpoint/README.md

 Touchpoints are the more granular entities of the PathPoint model.
 TouchPoints do behave more like a specific browser application or APM (Application Monitor).
 The health status of a TouchPoint will be linked to the error rate and latency.

+The following graphic shows an example of a PCC touchpoint;

 ![cambiar](screenshots/Example_TP_PRC1.png)

+This touchpoint is very useful, for instance, to count people going into a business.

 ![cambiar](screenshots/Example_TP_PRC2.png)